 Welcome to our online chess auction website!

-Our auction No. 42 is taking place on 6-8 March.
-45 lots have been posted and more lots (tournament books, game collections, books on chess composition, etc) will be posted here soon - stay tuned!
+The second half of our auction No. 42 is taking place today (the first part took place on 6-8 March).
+Most lots have been posted and a few more (mostly tournament books) will be added soon - stay tuned!

-This auction includes many interesting items, such as Das Schach oder Konig-Spiel by Selenus (Leiptzig 1616), New-erfundenes grosses Konigs-Spiel by Weickhmann (Ulm 1664) and L'analyze des Echecs by Philidor (first edition and first issue; London 1749).
+The first half of our auction included many interesting items, such as Das Schach oder Konig-Spiel by Selenus (Leiptzig 1616), New-erfundenes grosses Konigs-Spiel by Weickhmann (Ulm 1664) and L'analyze des Echecs by Philidor (first edition and first issue; London 1749).
 David DeLucia described the first two as "two of the most beautiful chess books ever printed" (A Few Old Friends, 2nd edition, p.
 59).
 You can see images of the above-mentioned books below:

 If you'd like to sell anything in our future auctions, e-mail me at email@example.com or write to me.
 My address is 3 Eagle Hill, Blackrock, Co Dublin, Ireland.